dainyleen/conference/README.md

 2. Creating a form with conditional statements
 3. Understanding the event object and its popular properties used by developers
 4. Practiced manipulating the DOM

+*This project is from TeamTreehouse - Tech Degree curriculum